spring-epfl/WebGraph/README.md

 #### Labels

-Nodes labeled by either 0 or 1 if they are blocked or not
+Nodes labeled by either True or False if they are blocked by filter lists or not.

 <hr/>